M-o-a-T/moat-kv/docs/source/command_line.rst

    The ACL path to add or modify.

-.. program:: distkv client acl test
+.. program:: moat.kv client acl test

 Check whether an ACL allows access.